Potherca/phpunit-testcase-traits/README.md

 - **SetNonPublicPropertyTrait** -- _Change the value of a non-public class properties._

 Functioning usage examples are available in the [`example`](./example) directory.
-All examples can be run with 'phpunit`.
+All examples can be run with `phpunit`.
 Simply use the `--config` flag to point to the desired config file (either `example-php-phpunit.xml` for the traits or `example-php53-phpunit.xml` for the PHP5.3 compatible Trait shims).